DavidOliM/retroflag-picase/README.md

 ---------------------

-Example For Raspbian:
+Setup for Raspbian:
 1. Make sure you're connected to the internet.
 2. Either have a connected keyboard or SSH client open in another computer.
+3. Open a terminal as user "root", you need to have set a root password before doing this.
-3. In Terminal, type or copy-paste this line:
+4. On a root terminal, type or copy-paste this line:

 wget -O - "https://raw.githubusercontent.com/DavidOliM/retroflag-picase/Raspbian/install_raspbian.sh" | bash